 Is the Leesa worth it?

-Yes, it is a crown-pleaser without any significant flaws.
+Yes, it is a crowd-pleaser without any significant flaws.
 It does need turning (not flipping) and there are no handles to do so, plus the cover doesn't come off for cleaning.
 That aside, the Leesa is pitched at the more affordable end of the bed-in-a box market, yet punches way above its weight.
 It didn’t transform my life, I am far too repressed to be that OTT about an inanimate object in any event, but I would be very happy to rate it reliably comfortable.
 It won’t rock your world, but you won’t wake up ruing the day you allowed it through your front door.
 In fact, if I didn’t have to think about it for my job, I'd agree with the happy Amazon reviewer; it just let’s you forget about how you slept and get on with your day.
 Praise indeed.

 Leesa mattress fillings